It’s a wonderful time to eat (and drink) in Fort Worth. There are so many new and unusual eateries opening up all over town – here’s a taste of a few!

 Malai Kitchen’s third restaurant provides an upscale combo of Vietnamese and Thai cooking.

-Also set to open this month: Twigs Bistro & Martini Bar and B&B Butchers.
-Twigs Bistro’s the first Texas location of the mostly western states chain, and the menu packs a little of everything, including gluten-free options, crab mac ’n’ cheese, a glorious variety of salads, and, as promised, martinis!
+Twigs Bistro & Martini Bar is the first Texas location of the mostly-western-state chain, and the menu packs a little of everything, including gluten-free options, crab mac ’n’ cheese, a glorious variety of salads, and, as promised, martinis!